 How do I pay for using the charging stations or Tesla superchargers when renting with Lava Car Rental?

-You can charge your car rental and we will bill you after the rental directly on the card you pay for your rental with.
-If you bought the supercharger options, this is included in your rental and you will have nothing to pay.
+You can charge the vehicle in the different charging stations by creating yourself an account OR If you bought the supercharger options, this is included in your rental and you will have nothing to pay.

 How charged will be delivered the Tesla and asked at drop off?